 - Establish a maintenance window (one hour should be sufficient).
 During this time the Kudu cluster will be unavailable. - 2.
 Identify the UUID and RPC address current leader of the multi-master deployment by visiting the /masters page of any master's web UI.
 This master must not be removed during this process; its removal may result in severe data loss. - 3.
-Stop the unwanted Kudu master processes.
+Stop all the Kudu processes in the entire cluster. - 4.
+If you are using Cloudera Manager, remove the unwanted Kudu master from your cluster's Kudu service.